 Device makes it possible to understand hotel staff

 Aimed at travelers, the Inn-terpreter resembles a hearing aid.
-Once inserted in his ear, a traveler can activate it by simply cocking his head.
-The device then translates what is said to him by hotel staff and, as company literature states, "whispers what hotel personnel really mean."
+Once inserted in her ear, a traveler can activate it by simply cocking her head.
+The device then translates what is said to her by hotel staff and, as company literature states, "whispers what hotel personnel really mean."

 Depending on tone and volume, as well as specific word combinations, a microchip running a patented algorithm inside the Inn-terpreter will return a translation of what the speaker subconsciously or surreptitiously intended.
 The device even operates during telephone conversations.